P-RF/phase-1-project/README.md

 To run this project, verify you have the following:

-- A modern, updates web browser (ex: Google Chrome or Edge)
+- A modern, updates web browser (ex: Google Chrome, Edge, or Firefox)
 - A local remote server running on `http://localhost:3000` with an endpoint `/artist` that is in JSON format and provides tour data.

 ### Tour Data Format